 What makes this region great?

 The rolling grasslands of the Palouse are guaranteed to take your breath away, as will a trip through Hells Canyon on the Snake River.
-The region is also home to Pullman, location of Washington State University, the second largest educational institution in Washington (WSU).
-WSU offers an array of public cultural and intellectual opportunities and Pullman continues to develop as a foodie town.
+The region is also home to the Tri-Cities, including Pasco, Kennewick, and Richland.
+Since 2000, no other community in the state of Washington has grown faster than the Tri-Cities.

 Steptoe Butte